fleetster22/GymBuddy/journals/anaka_norfleet.md

 **8/20/23** I second guessed the exercise api functionality so I burned it to the ground and built it again.
 I also created the accounts queries and routers files using the FastAPI videos from Learn.
 I am going to catch up on homework now.

 ---

+**8/23/23** The backend is working nicely.
+The frontend is giving me headaches.
+I built a page and when I went to view it in the browser, 4 errors. grrrrr.

+---

+**8/24/23** Well all of my accomplishments today can be summed up with, I barely managed to undo all the damage I did from yesterday.